What to learn from a few visible transitions' statistics?: Inferences from visible transition in bio-molecular systems

 \subsection{Motion on disordered tracks}

-In many instances, the stochastic motion of molecular machines display a disordered behavior due to the heterogeneity of the track.
-For example, template-copying machines like DNA and RNA polymerases \cite{PhysRevLett.117.238101} and ribosomes \cite{Rudorf2015} are modelled as machines whose motion is dependent on the sequence constituting the track \cite{PhysRevE.71.041906,PhysRevLett.79.2895}.
-In this section, we study the effects of track disorder during the movement of a molecular machine.
+In many instances, the stochastic motion of molecular machines display a disordered nature due to the heterogeneity of the track.
+For example, template-copying machines like DNA and RNA polymerases \cite{PhysRevLett.117.238101} and ribosomes \cite{Rudorf2015} are often modelled as machines whose motion is dependent on the sequence constituting the track, {in such a way that the transition rates depend on the specific monomer type that the machine encounters at every step~\cite{PhysRevE.71.041906,PhysRevLett.79.2895}}.
+In this section, we study the effects of { the track's disorder in the inter-transition statistics associated with the motion of a minimal stochastic model of a molecular machine.}

-We study the extent at which the degree of track disorder affects the inter-transition statistics.
-We consider a minimal stochastic model for a molecular machine, which undergoes a series of conformational changes and translocates itself on a linear heterogeneous track (a polymer).
-Fig. \ref{fig:random_schematic} sketches the disordered nature of a track along the motion of the molecular machine.
-We assume that the track is made up of two kinds of monomers that are labeled \(A\) and \(B\) that are randomly distributed with probabilities \(p\) and \(1-p\), respectively.
-The state space over which the underlying Markov process occurs has a ring structure.
-The disorder is modelled as follows: when the motor reaches monomer \(A\) its internal configurational states are connected by rates \(W_{ij}\).
-When the motor reaches monomer \(B\), its transition rates are scaled by a disorder factor: \(\alpha W_{ij}\).
-We assume that only the transitions associated with the mechanical movement are visible and that chemical transitions are hidden.